 On the South Australia tourism website the homepage is dominated by a ‘reward your wonder’ headline, which takes up the entire above-the-fold space.
 It is also presented in uppercase bold letters to really ‘drive’ home the current focus of the page.

 A similar font size and bold style is used on the Australian Wildlife Conservancy website, which uses the entire home page to declare who they are and what they do.
 Again, even though the rotating video background offers some beautiful visuals, it is the oversized text that dominates the screen and first grabs the attention of the user.

 Does your website feature any of these current trends?
 Or has it been an Internet age since you last made updates?
 It’s easy to let updates fall by the wayside when there’s so much else to do, which is why a professional web design company can be a huge help in ensuring your site stays relevant, without taking up all of your time.

-Yellow Websites is a market-leading service that will create a custom build and design for your site with the skills and experience of SEO experts, designers, developers and more.
+Our Websites are a market-leading service.
+Our team will create a custom build and design for your site with the skills and experience of SEO experts, designers, developers and more.